Bermuda firm denies funneling Russian cash to anti-fracking groups

 The 2010 contempt judgment came in connection with the prosecution of Wall Street raider Paul Bilzerian, who was found guilty in 1989 on charges of fraud, conspiracy and making false statements to securities investigators.

-“The firm’s denials carry no credibility whatsoever,” Mr. Coggin said in an email.
+“The firm’s denials carry no credibility whatsoever,” said Mr. Coggin in an email.
 “An investigation is needed to shed light on the shadowy spider web of foreign agents, entities and money.”